Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample3_cluster_provisioning_and_data_access/README.md

 In this sample we are doing a few things:

-1. Upload some sample data into a newly created container
+- Upload some sample data into a newly created container
-1. Adding the logged in account as a Storage Blob Data Contributor to enable passthrough access
+- Adding the logged in account as a Storage Blob Data Contributor to enable passthrough access
-1. Deploy a default Databricks cluster and a High-Concurrency Databricks cluster
+- Deploy a default Databricks cluster and a High-Concurrency Databricks cluster
-1. Accessing data using the default cluster by mounting the Data Lake using the Account Key
+- Accessing data using the default cluster by mounting the Data Lake using the Account Key
-1. Accessing data using the high-concurrency cluster by mounting the Data Lake using AD Credential Passthrough
+- Accessing data using the high-concurrency cluster by mounting the Data Lake using AD Credential Passthrough

 ## Prerequisites

 * You need to have already deployed the Databricks workspace using sample1
+* You need to have rights to assign account roles to the storage account

 ## Step-by-step Deployment